raffobaffobuffo/whatsappCounter/README.md

 ## Usage
-Once you have exported the chat of your group on Whatsapp in format .txt install golang on you device and build the script, then execute it
+Once you have exported the chat of your group on Whatsapp in format .txt install golang on your device and build the script, then execute it
 ```bash
 ~$ go build main.go
 ~$ ./main _chat.txt